-Ex-VP Naidu Calls For Strengthening Anti-Defection Law, End To Freebies In Polls
+Ex-VP Naidu calls for strengthening anti-defection law, end to freebies in polls

 “But at the same time, they cannot ignore India and they have to maintain a relationship with India.
 India can never be ignored in the present situation.

 “We are the world's largest democracy and we must make efforts to make it the healthiest and ideal democracy, for that all political parties must ensure this,” he noted.
-(Agencies)
+(Age